 While an absolute divorce dissolves a valid marriage contract, an annulment ends an invalid marriage.
 A court will grant an annulment in very limited circumstances in which there is a legal reason that a marriage should never have existed.

-The greatest assistance a divorce lawyer can provide is advising their client regarding their rights in the divorce proceedings.
+The greatest assistance a lawyer can provide is advising their client about what to expect during divorce proceedings in Virginia.
 This helps to ensure that they seek and are awarded all assets to which they are entitled.